Jamie-Clayton/Docs/_posts/2020-04-05-retiring-angularjs.md

 > -- <cite>[Npm Documentation][1]

-You will then configure some basic package version and naming details followed by technical options.
+You'll fill in the basic package version and naming details first, then the technical options below.

 ### Q: Test Command